3h-coder/PI2CodeEq3/README.txt

 Development details:
 -The analysis function is currently flawed as it returns too many false positives, fixing this issue is our main priority.
--Currently the project is meant to be used by people with a minimum of knowledge around python development, we are considering making it open to a wider variety of users and thus increasing it's accessibility through a UI or GUI application.
+-Currently the project is meant to be used by people with a minimum of knowledge around python development, we are considering making it open to a wider variety of users and thus increasing its accessibility through a UI or GUI application.